scrabbletank/farhome-rules/book-docs/rules-book.md

 #### Human

 Out of all the common races, humans are by far the most numerous.
 While humans are short lived compared to most, they are tenacious and adaptable, which has allowed them to spread to all corners of the world.
-Due to this, humans span a variety of cultures and morals, taking in customs and traditions from their neighbours and adapting them to human life.
+Due to this, humans span a variety of cultures and morals, taking in customs and traditions from their neighbors and adapting them to human life.

 ___
 - **Starting Wounds:** 3